 Angela Pittman- Vanderweide, DSW, MSW

-Angela has over 28 years of experience in progressively responsible executive leadership roles, including private, non-profit, state and local government.
+Angela has over 30 years of experience in progressively responsible executive leadership roles, including private, non-profit, state, and local government.
 Through that lived experience, Angela has developed the ability to partner with others to enhance performance and meet organizational, fiscal, and client outcomes.
 Angela has subject matter expertise and national expertise in health and human services leadership (neuroleadership model), organizational development, consultation, change agility & implementation, resource capacity building, fiscal and performance oversight, organizational culture and climate effectiveness, and workforce retention.
-In addition, Angela has over 20 years of university teaching and training experience, including in classroom, synchronous, and asynchronous methodologies.
+In addition, Angela has over 20 years of university teaching and training experience, including in the classroom, synchronous, and asynchronous methodologies.
 Angela provides subject matter expertise and presents nationally on leadership, building a resilient workforce across HHS, cultivating a healthy, resilient organizational climate, and establishing continuous quality improvement to improve child welfare performance measures.

 Angela holds a Doctorate of Social Work (DSW) degree from the University of St. Thomas, in Minnesota.
-Angela recently published an article entitled Leadership Rebooted: Cultivating Trust with the Brain in Mind” which forwards a model of leadership that is aligned with human service organizations mission, values, and ethics.
+Angela recently published an article entitled Leadership Rebooted: Cultivating Trust with the Brain in Mind” which forwards a model of leadership that is aligned with human service organizations’ mission, values, and ethics.
 Angela lives in NC on a small family farm with her husband (the COO) and daughter.
-She loves to be outside, plant and tend the garden, hike, read, cook plant-based, whole food meals, and research all topics social work.
+She loves to be outside, plant and tends the garden, hike, read, cook plant-based, whole food meals, and research all topics of social work.

 - Published author on neuroleadership in human service organizations and other topics related to child welfare and health and human services.

-- Depth of and demonstrated understanding of statute, policy, and quality practice within human services with a focus on child welfare.
+- Depth of and demonstrated understanding of the statute, policy, and quality practice within human services with a focus on child welfare.

-- Accomplished relationship builder who engages the workforce, partners, and community to achieve short and long-term strategies to meet organizational, fiscal and client outcomes.
+- Accomplished relationship builder who engages the workforce, partners, and community to achieve short and long-term strategies to meet organizational, fiscal, and client outcomes.

 - Work extensively with federal and state partners, organization directors, executives & Secretaries, legislators, Judges, non-profit and for-profit organizations, and university and private college systems.